finner0203/finner0203/README.md

 🔭 I’m currently studying Micro/Macroeconomics Theory and Probability modelling

-🌱 I’m currently learning Python for Data cleaning, as well as for financial analysis separately
+🌱 I’m currently learning Python for Data cleaning, as well as for financial analysis

 👯 I’m looking to collaborate on any projects related to anything above